prestoncodes/luke-and-preston/README.md

 - Atom:
   This is our development environment.
 We code here

-- Teletype for Atom
+- Teletype for Atom:
   Allows us to share our code live and see each other type

-- Github account
+- Github account:
   Used to store and merge our code

 -------- Tutorial ---------------